renodesper/renodesper.github.io/_posts/2016-02-19-dive-into-sqlite.md

 con = sqlite3.connect('test.db')
 ```

-You can see what I'm talking about before.
-Those import statement is where put all required libraries.
+Those *import* statement is where we put all required libraries.
 The *con* variable will handle the connection from / into sqlite database which named "test.db".
 Don't mind the space between import and con, it's just a habit to give 2 empty line between import statement and code below it.

 ``` python
 with con: